andrewocepa/Ocepa-AI-Tutor/docs/app-mvp-roadmap.md

 -   ✅ **Loading State:** A visual indicator shows when the AI is processing a request.
 -   ✅ **AI Persona Adherence:** The AI successfully follows the detailed instructions in the system prompt to tailor its responses.
 -   ✅ **Markdown Rendering:** AI responses are parsed as Markdown, correctly displaying lists, bold/italic text, and other rich formatting.
+-   ✅ **Critical Bug Fix:** Resolved a "stale state" issue in the chat logic that caused the AI to respond to the user's previous message instead of the current one.
+The chat history sent to the AI is now always correct and up-to-date.
 -   ✅ **Secure & Deployed:** The app is successfully deployed on Netlify.
 The Gemini API key is fully protected by a serverless function proxy.

 ---